Order before 22:00 for same day shipping

 Article 14 – Extended duration transactions

-- The maximum validity of a contract concluded for an indefinite period of time is two years.
-In the event that the contract has been made that the distance contract will be automatically extended, then the contract will be continued for an indefinite period of time and the maximum period of notice after continuation of the contract will be one month.
+- The maximum validity of a contract concluded for an indefinite period of time is 2 years.
+In the event that the contract has been made that the distance contract will be automatically extended, then the contract will be continued for an indefinite period of time and the maximum period of notice after continuation of the contract will be 1 month.

 Article 15 – Payment

-- When selling products to consumers, the general terms and conditions may never stipulate an advance payment in excess of 50%.
-Where advance payment is stipulated, the consumer cannot invoke any rights whatsoever in relation to the implementation of the order or service(s) in question before the stipulated advance payment has been made.
+- Where advance payment is stipulated, the consumer cannot invoke any rights whatsoever in relation to the implementation of the order or service(s) in question before the stipulated advance payment has been made.

 - The consumer is obliged to report immediately to the trader any inaccuracies in payment data provided or stated.